fluttercandies/flutter_photo_manager/README.md

 ##### Android 10+ (Q, 29)

-_If you're not compiling or targeting with 29, you can skip this section._
+_If you're not compiling or targeting with 29 and above, you can skip this section._

 On Android 10, **Scoped Storage** was introduced, which causes the origin resource file not directly